 Drake spent all spring with the defensive backs, and showed incredible promise in practice.
 His significant playing time in the 2012 Blue/White game showed that Drake was on the verge of earning a spot on the starting lineup before his dismissal from the team, and his departure depletes an already scarce secondary.

 As detailed before the spring scrimmage, cornerback was the deeper (albeit not by much) of the two defensive backfield positions.
 The switch of Drake to this position freed up the coaching staff to move sophomore Adrian Amos to safety, an act that seemed to pay off in the Blue/White game.
-With senior Stephon Morris, RS junior Derrick Thomas, and RS junior Mike Wallace still at the cornerback position, keeping Amos at safety may or may not be an option that and Ted Roof still look to.
+With senior Stephon Morris, RS junior Derrick Thomas, and RS junior Mike Wallace still at the cornerback position, keeping Amos at safety may or may not be an option that Bill O'Brien and Ted Roof still look to.

 Safety, however, is still a very major concern for Penn State going into the 2012 season.
 With Drake's removal, the staff may consider moving the speedy Amos back to the cornerback position, which would leave RS juniors Stephen Obeng-Agyapong and Malcolm Willis as the only scholarship players at the position currently with the team, though walk on Jacob Fagnano looks to see significant playing time.